shigueojp/Amplify-Cognito-Angular/README.md

 ![Amplify45](img/amplify45.png)

-## Setup CloudFront for production environment
+## Setup CloudFront for Production Environment

 1. In your AWS Production Account, open Cloudfront Service and create `Web Distribution`.
 2. Point the `Origin Domain Name` to your s3 hosting bucket.